+Barry Wallett Di rector ------------------ --------

-Barry Wallett Director Qualifications: Bachelor of Communications - University of Canberra Experience: Barry Wallett has been working as a senior executive in the education sector for the last 20 years and involved in professional advocacy wor in Canberra for the last 35 years.
-He is a former journalist, has communications and marketing degree and is currently working as government and media relations advisor, primarily in the not-for-prof sectors.
+Bachelor of Communications - University of Canberra Qualifications:

+Barry Wallett has been working as a senior executive in the education Experience:

+sector for the last 20 years and involved in professional advocacy work in Canberra for the last 35 years.
+He is a former journalist, has a communications and marketing degree and is currently working as a government and media relations advisor, primarily in the not-for-profit sectors.

 Barry has worked on several high-profile advocacy campaigns for the education, health, mining and social welfare sectors.
+He has won several communications awards and over many years has had considerable involvement in a range of high-level individual and team sporting activities covering hockey, cricket, swimming, cycling, triathlon and AFLW.

+He was previously Executive Director (2018-20) and Deputy Executive Director (from 2009) of the Independent Schools Council of Australia, Chief Executive Officer of the Construction Industry Training and Employment Association (CITEA); General Manager, Australian National University's ANU College and Divisional Manager for the ANU

+Education Centre.

-He has wo several communications awards and over many years has ha considerable involvement in a range of high-level individual and team sporting activities covering hockey, cricket, swimming, cycling triathlon and AFLW.
-He was previously Executive Director (2018-20) and Deputy Executive Director (from 2009) of the Independent Schools Council of Australia Chief Executive Officer of the Construction Industry Training an Employment Association (CITEA); General Manager, Australia National University's ANU College and Divisional Manager for the AN Education Centre.
-Deborah Wright Director Qualifications: Master of Business Administration - Southern Cross Universit Diploma in Secondary Education - NCAE / University of Newcastle Experience: A highly skilled and respected senior executive and Board Director wit expertise in providing dynamic leadership, strategic direction, chang management and an empowered people and culture environmen Deborah has over 30 years of senior management and Boar experience in broadcasting, media and telecommunications, tertian sector, aviation industry and sport industry.
-Previous senior roles include CEO of NBN Television Network, Director of Regional Strategy for Nine Entertainment Co, CEO of 2NURFM, the University of Newcastle's community radio station, and currently CE of Newcastle University Sport.
+Deborah Wright Director

+Master of Business Administration - Southern Cross University; Diploma in Secondary Education - NCAE / University of Newcastle Qualifications:

+Experience: A highly skilled and respected senior executive and Board Director with expertise in providing dynamic leadership, strategic direction, change management and an empowered people and culture environment.
+Deborah has over 30 years of senior management and Board experience in broadcasting, media and telecommunications, tertiary sector, aviation industry and sport industry.

+Previous senior roles include CEO of NBN Television Network, Director of Regional Strategy for Nine Entertainment Co, CEO of 2NURFM, the University of Newcastle's community radio station, and currently CEO of Newcastle University Sport.
 Deborah, until her appointment to 2NURFM, served on the Council for the University of Newcastle for over 11 years.
-During her term on Council Deborah was Chair of the People and Culture Committee, Chair of 2NURFM Advisory Board and member of the Strategic Development Committee.
-Deborah has also held many broadcasting and industry Boar Directorships over the past 20 years including Chair of Regional TAI and Chair of WIN NBN Sales.
-Deborah has a Master of Business Administration, a Diploma Teaching, is a Fellow of the Australian Marketing Institute, is a Certifie Practising Marketer and is a Member of the Australian Institute of Company Directors.
+During her term on Council Deborah was Chair of the People and Culture Committee, Chair of 2NURFM Advisory Board and a member of the Strategic Development Committee.

+Deborah has also held many broadcasting and industry Board Directorships over the past 20 years including Chair of Regional TAM and Chair of WIN NBN Sales.

+Deborah has a Master of Business Administration, a Diploma in Teaching, is a Fellow of the Australian Marketing Institute, is a Certified Practising Marketer and is a Member of the Australian Institute of Company Directors.